-Per SDHC's MTW Plan, biennial reexaminations will be conducted for all families.
-Generally, the SDHC will schedule biennial reexaminations to coincide with the family's anniversary date.
-The SDHC will begin the biennial reexamination process approximately 90 days in advance of the scheduled effective date.
+Generally, the PHA will schedule reexaminations to coincide with the family's anniversary date.
+The PHA will begin the reexamination process approximately 120 days in advance of the scheduled effective date.

-Anniversary date is defined as 24 months from the effective date of the family's last biennial reexamination or, during a family's first year in the program, 24 months from the effective date of the family's initial examination (admission).
+Anniversary date is defined as 12 months from the effective date of the family's last reexamination or, during a family's first year in the program, from the effective date of the family's initial examination (admission).